Lori Piestewa: Ambush in Nasiriyah, Iraq

-The families of soldiers in the 507th heard almost right away of the ambush and fatalities in the unit.
+The families of soldiers in the 507th heard almost immediately of the ambush and fatalities in the unit.
 The Piestewa family saw people in her unit being interviewed by Iraqi TV, and for more than a week, families of the two women waited for news.
 All around Tuba City, signs were hung out telling people: "Put your porch light on, show Lori the way home."
 They used white stone to spell her name on a 200-foot-high mesa just outside the town.

 Legacy

 Piestewa was awarded the Purple Heart and Prisoner of War Medal.
 The U.S. Army posthumously promoted her from private first class to specialist.

 Lynch has repeatedly stated that Piestewa was the true heroine of the ambush and named her daughter Dakota Ann in honor of her fallen comrade.
 In addition, many entities have honored her memory with memorials.
 When Arizona's state government was deciding what to rename Squaw Peak in the Phoenix Mountains near Phoenix due to the former name's offensive nature, it was decided to rename it as Piestewa Peak to honor the Arizona native.
 This was codified by the U.S. Board on Geographic Names on April 10, 2008; the freeway that passes near this mountain was also renamed in her honor.
 In addition, Senator Tom Daschle honored her, as did Indian Nations across the United States.
 Since her death, the Grand Canyon State Games organizers have held an annual Lori Piestewa National Native American Games, which brings participants from across the country.
 A plaque bearing her name is also located at White Sands Missile Range in New Mexico, and Fort Bliss, Texas.
 She has also been memorialized with a plaque and ceremony at Mount Soledad Veterans Memorial in La Jolla, California.
 On November 10, 2011, American Legion Post No. 80 on the Hopi Reservation was renamed the Lori Piestewa Post # 80.
 On November 30, 2011, the Directorate of Training Sustainment headquarters at Fort Benning, Georgia was named Piestewa Hall in her honor.

 Her death led to a rare joint prayer gathering between members of the Hopi and Navajo tribes, which have had a centuries-old rivalry.

 In May 2005, Piestewa's parents and children had a brand-new home built by Ty Pennington and his crew on ABC's Extreme Makeover: Home Edition accompanied by Jessica Lynch.
 They also built a new veterans' center on the Navajo reservation.

 In 2018, Piestewa became one of the inductees in the first induction ceremony held by the National Native American Hall of Fame.